 They all recently started their web development careers with our Web Developer Boot Camp!

-So, if you’re not sure if coding is for you, simply because you don’t have any experience, check out the stories of four recent participants in our program to learn more about their careers before the boot camp and what they were able to create in just a few months.
+So, if you’re not sure if coding is for you, simply because you don’t have any experience, check out the stories of four recent participants in our in-person program to learn more about their careers before the boot camp and what they were able to create in just a few months.

 Kari never thought of herself as a “techie,” but when it came time to rejoin the workforce after more than 8 years as a stay-at-home mom, she decided to try web development.